 - You must have a Tax File Number to apply for a FEE–HELP loan.

 - Your loan is repaid through the tax system.
-When your income reaches $54,126 (in 2016 Australian dollars, indexed upward each June) you pay a proportion back with your tax.
+When your income reaches the threshold (in 2017 this was $54,869 you pay a proportion back with your tax.
 The higher your income, the higher the repayment proportion, starting at 4.0%.If you make a voluntary repayment of $500 or more, you will receive a bonus of 5%.This means your account will be credited with an additional 5% of the value of your payment.
 The bonus is 5% of the payment amount, not 5% of the total debt.
 Voluntary repayments are in addition to the compulsory repayments made through your tax return.
 Your FEE–HELP tax liability goes up by CPI on 1st June each year.
 If someone with a FEE–HELP debt dies, only the repayment due in that tax year is billed; the rest is cancelled.

 - The Government requires that, before you sign the FEE–HELP form, you must read the FEE–HELP Information booklet so that you are aware of your obligations under the scheme.
 If you participate in FEE–HELP, your details will be listed in DEEWR’S Higher Education Information Management System (HEIMS), and you will receive a Commonwealth Higher Education Student Support Number (CHESSN), which remains unique to you for life.